kymo1970/basic-git-workflow-tutorial/README.md

 This repository will show you a basic git workflow for individuals or small teams

-I created this content in the merge-conflict-branch!!
+I created this content for the merge-conflict-branch!!